HashemJaafar7/accounting/README.md

 Every transaction must:

-1. Have at least two entries (double-entry principle)
-2. Have balanced debits and credits
+1. Have balanced debits and credits
-3. Have a sequential entry number
+2. Have a sequential entry number
-4. Have a timestamp greater than the previous entry
+3. Have a timestamp greater than the previous entry

 ### Error Handling